Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Phase Transitions of Knowledge Acquisition within Data Mixtures

 \subsection{Phase Transition in Model Size}

-We first investigate how knowledge acquisition within data mixtures is affected by model size at fixed mixing ratios.
-For each $r\in\set{0.1, 0.2, 0.3, 0.4}$, we train models with sizes from 14M to 410M on the mixture of FineWeb-Edu and SynBio-320k for a sufficiently long horizon of 32B tokens, which is approximately four times the optimal computation for 410M models predicted by the Chinchilla scaling law~\citep{hoffmann2022an}.
-As shown in~\Cref{fig:model-phase-tran}, as model size increases, accuracy on SynBio initially remains near zero.
+We first investigate how knowledge acquisition is affected by model size given the data mixture.
+For each $r\in\set{0.1, 0.2, 0.3, 0.4}$, we train models with sizes from 14M to 410M on the mixture of FineWeb-Edu and SynBio-320k for a sufficiently long horizon of 32B tokens, which is approximately four times the compute-optimal training tokens for 410M models according to \citet{hoffmann2022an}.
+As shown in~\Cref{fig:model-phase-tran}, as the model size increases, accuracy on SynBio initially remains near zero.
 Once the model size surpasses some threshold, accuracy rapidly grows to above 60\%.
 The transition is consistently sharp across different mixing ratios while larger $r$ leads to a smaller critical point.